erricrr/reel-fluent/RAILWAY_DEPLOYMENT.md

 2. Verify the API key is correct (starts with `AIza...`)
 3. Redeploy after adding the variable

+**Mobile Browser Issues**:
+- If transcription fails on mobile, the app automatically uses server-side processing
+- Look for the "📱 Mobile Device Detected" message
+- This requires ffmpeg to be available on the server (included in our Dockerfile)

 ### YouTube Processing Not Working

 **Symptoms**: